MegaDarken/Crossword-standalone/README.md

 ## Changelog
 v1.0.2:
 - Added arg to write output to a file.
+- Added iterations arg for batches of outputs.
 - Fixed list filename arg interfering with other args.

 v1.0.1: